Reopening a Divorce in Minnesota

 1. Mistake, Inadvertence, Surprise, or Excusable Neglect

-If there was a legal or factual error in your matter, the court may consider reopening the matter to make changes as appropriate to correct such mistake, inadvertence, surprise or excusable neglect issues.
+If a legal or factual error exists, the court may permit reopening to correct the error.
 However, there are time limits in requesting a case be reopened on this basis.

 2. Newly Discovered Evidence

-When critical information emerges that could not have been reasonably discovered during the process of the divorce, an ex-spouse may request the divorce be re-opened to incorporate newly discovered evidence.
-The court can consider whether the original Judgment and Decree was fair or equitable given new evidence.
-As with the above, there are time limits to request relief.
+When undiscoverable information emerges, the court may reopen the matter to incorporate newly discovered evidence.
+The court may consider whether the original Judgment and Decree was fair or equitable given new evidence.
+As with the above, there are time limits exist.

 3. Fraud or Misrepresentation